Nolan Ryan's Baseball

 Nolan Ryan's Baseball (known in Japan as Super Stadium (スーパースタジアム)) is a baseball video game endorsed by then-Texas Rangers baseball player Nolan Ryan; one of the most popular baseball players of the late 20th century.
 It has no licensing from Major League Baseball and the Major League Baseball Players Association; meaning that Nolan Ryan is the only non-fictional ballplayer in the entire game.
 All the other players have names that appear to be given names while Nolan Ryan uses his surname.
+The game was developed by Japanese game studio Affect, and was one of their earliest productions.

 Gameplay

 Different modes for playing include exhibition and regular season (lasting anywhere from ten games per team to an impressive 100 games per team).
 Unusual for a game at that time, it allowed a position player to be chosen as a relief pitcher or even as a starting pitcher.
 There is no designated hitter rule in this game so that the pitchers must go up to bat with their .150 batting average (which is below the Mendoza Line).
 While pitchers are not expected to hit above the Mendoza Line, having a hitter (or a group of hitters) go through a season with a batting average below .200 could indicate a lack of player skill.